Automation guides

 3. Optimize Base SEO in Your Templates

 While you will likely want to tweak the titles of your items once they hit Shopify or Etsy to target specific long-tail keywords, your master template should contain a strong foundational SEO description.
 Write a compelling, generic product description about the feel of the shirt, the wash instructions, and your store’s shipping policies.
 Saving this in the Master Template means you never have to re-type standard shop policies again.
+If you want to automate that layer too, pair the template with the AI SEO Writer.

 Strategy for Scaling: Hyper-Niche Segmentation